-Now, let us introduce you to some of the best spy tools to make sure that you know precisely what competitors are doing right.
+Let us introduce you to some of the best spy competitor tools to ensure you know precisely what competitors are doing right.
 These PPC tools will help you stay one step ahead of competitors.

-So, if you want to know which tools to use strategically to your benefit every time, read on.
+So, if you want to know which tools to use strategically to your benefit all the time, read on.

 1. Google Ads Account

-Most likely, you already have a Google Ads or Google Adwords account.
+Most likely, you already have a Google Ads or Google AdWords account.
 Inside this, you will find a tool called Auction Insights.
-This enables you to run an auction insights report to view competitors that enter the same Google ad auctions and bid on the same keywords as your business.
+This enables you to run an auction insights report to view competitors that enter the same Google ad auctions and bid on your business’s profitable keywords.

-By digging deeper, you will find vital information on the ad groups, Google Ad campaign, keyword research, and other data on your competitors.
-The Auction Insights report will also provide essential data on your ad copy and compare it to the best performing Google Ads.
+By digging deeper, you will find vital information on the ad groups, Google Ads campaign, keyword research, and other data on your competitors.
+Google Keyword Planner is one of the best places to begin keyword research.
+Meanwhile, the Auction Insights report will provide essential data on your ad copy and compare it to the best-performing Google Ads.

 However, consider that many other competitors exist outside the Auction Insights report.
 So, how do you find them?
 You can use different tools like iSpionage that help you find more competitors and their PPC campaigns.
 Don’t worry; we will cover this tool in the next section.

-You may be under the impression that you are using the best digital marketing tools to attract organic traffic sources.
-However, even the best marketers have blindspots for digital marketing.
+You may be under the impression that you use the best marketing tools to attract organic traffic sources.
+However, even the best marketers have blindspots for online marketing.
 So, how can you generate more leads and outperform competitors using Google?

-Aside from that, iSpionage will help you figure out how much a competitor is spending on PPC campaigns.
+Aside from that, iSpionage will help you figure out how much a competitor is spending on a PPC campaign.

-You may observe that your competitor is gaining huge Google search traffic.
-If you want to know exactly how much monthly traffic they are getting and the traffic sources, SimilarWeb is the perfect tool to use.
+You may observe that your competitor is gaining huge Google Search traffic.
+If you want to know exactly how much monthly traffic they are getting and the traffic sources, SimilarWeb is the perfect tool.

 It is a tool that allows you to determine which channels and platforms competitors use the most to drive traffic and where traffic sources originate.
 Once you have the real-time data, you will use the same tools better to drive the traffic away from them organically.

-Then, using suitable PPC campaigns, you can ensure that the traffic is directed towards your pages.
+Then, you can ensure traffic is directed towards your pages using suitable PPC campaigns.

-When it comes to the best keyword tools, most business owners swear by SpyFu.
-This tool has a beautiful, simplistic, and aesthetic user interface that makes it a pleasure to use for starters.
+Regarding the best keyword tools, most business owners swear by SpyFu.
+This tool has a beautiful, simplistic, and aesthetic user interface, making it a pleasure for starters.

 Once you have this data, you can decide which keywords are worth bidding on to get higher on the ladder.

-To keep track of your competition, you need to know what landing pages they are using, their Google Ads look, etc. You also need to find out the phrases and keywords they are bidding on, their ranking positions, and how many backlinks are pointing to competitor campaigns.
+To keep track of your competition, you need to know what landing page they are using, their Google Ads campaign look, etc. You also need to find out the phrases and keywords they are bidding on, their ranking positions, and how many backlinks are pointing to competitor campaigns.

-And by running the Ahrefs Organic Search Report, you can find the exact keywords your competitors are using correctly to rank high during organic search results.
-Not just that, you can also see the results of how much traffic each keyword is driving.
+And by running the Ahrefs Organic Search Report, you can find the exact keywords your rivals are using correctly to rank high during organic search results.
+Not just that, you can also see the results of how much traffic each particular keyword is driving.

 Once you have all the necessary information, you can conduct a thorough competitor analysis.
 Plus, you can use two other tools on Ahrefs called The Top Ten Pages report and Content Gap.

-The former helps you uncover which websites drive traffic to your competitors’ pages.
-Likewise, the latter can help you find new keywords that you may have missed out on but which competitors are using to rank high on search results.
+The former helps uncover which websites drive traffic to your competitors’ pages.
+Likewise, the latter can help you find new keywords you may have missed out on but which rivals are using to rank high on search results.

-Another excellent tool that you can use to discover keywords being used by competitors is SEMrush.
+Another excellent tool that you can use to discover your competitor’s keywords is SEMrush.
 This tool also helps you uncover YouTube intel and Product Listing Ads.
 Additionally, it can analyse and track how effective your ad copy is on social media platforms and do the same for competitors.

 While developing insightful PPC campaigns, SEMrush can help you create compelling ones if you’re facing problems.
-Plus, you can track, monitor, and manage organic rankings.
-It is one of the most beloved tools many SEO agencies use because of how simple it is to use yet the complex tasks it allows them to perform.
+Plus, you can track, monitor, and manage keyword rankings.
+It is one of the most beloved tools many SEO agencies use because of how simple and complex tasks it allows them to perform.

 When looking for a competitor analysis tool to provide valuable data for organic and paid research?
 Serpstat can help you.
 This spy tool allows you to view the CPC for each keyword you use.
 You can use this information to view all the contextually relevant and related keywords that other domains use on Google.